untuned/RuneAudio/library_enhancement/README.md

 ---
 _Tested on RuneAudio 0.3 and 0.4b_

 ### Required
-- On small screen, 500px or less, [**RuneUI Enhancement**](https://github.com/rern/RuneUI_enhancement) must be already installed
+- [**RuneUI Enhancement**](https://github.com/rern/RuneUI_enhancement) must be already installed
+	- On small screen, 500px or less:
 		- Top and bottom menu will be hidden
 		- Back to playback page by swipe left/right only

 ### Top bar
 - Add **Folder button** for shortcut to Library home